 As the inverter capacity is no larger than 30kW, the system was treated as a micro embedded generating unit keeping the connection process simple and meaning the farm is still able to export during times of no irrigation.
 Maintaining grid connection allows the irrigator to draw grid power when required.

 The auditor recommended the farm move to a flat rate Tariff 20 and shift pumping to daylight hours while the solar PV System is producing enough energy.
 Implementation of solar PV will absorb the increased tariff rate and any potential price increases in the future reducing the overall energy costs and consumption.

-The Farmer has implemented the Solar PV system and a Variable Speed Drive to reduce the speed of the motors due to high pressure delivered by the pump causing leakages in the pivot system.
+The farmer has implemented the Solar PV system and a Variable Speed Drive to reduce the speed of the motors due to high pressure delivered by the pump causing leakages in the pivot system.
+The farmer has also switched to tariff 20.
 Further, ‘time’ efficiency measures have been achieved using automation on the centre pivot.
 With the main farmhouse around 10 minutes from the irrigator, regular drives are required to start and stop its operation.
 Additionally, the automation will reduce fuel usage and allow time to be better spent on the crop.
 Should the centre pivot stop working, an SMS is sent to a mobile device alerting the operator.

 The savings made have been measured in a Measurement and Verification (M&V) process, as outlined in Table 2.

 Table 2.
 Estimated and Actual annual energy and cost savings.